maitreverge/minishell_101/ressources/maitreverge/README.md

 }
 ```

-In this example, the program first gets the current terminal parameters using tcgetattr.
+*In this example, the program first gets the current terminal parameters using `tcgetattr`.
 Then it modifies the parameters to disable echoing of input characters.
-Finally, it sets the new terminal parameters using tcsetattr.
-If tcsetattr fails, it prints an error message using perror.
+Finally, it sets the new terminal parameters using `tcsetattr`.
+If `tcsetattr` fails, it prints an error message using `perror`.*
-If tcgetattr fails, it also prints an error message using perror.
+*If `tcgetattr` fails, it also prints an error message using `perror`.*

 [Back to Summary](#summary)
 ---------------------------------------------------------------------------------
 # TCGETATTR

-The tcgetattr function is a standard C function that gets the parameters associated with the terminal.
+The `tcgetattr` function is a standard C function that gets the parameters associated with the terminal.

-- ***Function Description***:: tcgetattr gets the parameters associated with the terminal and stores them in the termios structure referenced by termios_p. fd is the file descriptor of the terminal.
+- ***Function Description***:: `tcgetattr` gets the parameters associated with the terminal and stores them in the termios structure referenced by `termios_p`. fd is the file descriptor of the terminal.
 The function returns 0 on success, and -1 on failure.

 - ***Prototype***: `int tcgetattr(int fd, struct termios *termios_p);`